quanvo87/Proxy2/README.md

 #### Development:

 - Architecture
-  - Dependency injection:
-    - All dependencies are protocols, so that everything is mockable and easily testable
+  - Dependencies are protocols, so everything is mockable and easily testable
-    - Dependencies have default values in function definitions, so call sites in production are short and simple
   - Encapsulation:
-    - All properties and functions declared private except when required for protocol conformance
+    - All properties and functions declared private except where required for protocol conformance
-    - Third party dependencies like my [database](https://firebase.google.com/) abstracted behind protocols
+    - Third party dependencies like the [database](https://firebase.google.com/) abstracted behind protocols
   - Careful usage of singletons

 - UI: